calebelee05/CS180-Lab23-Team1-Project/README.md

     - public String toString(): Returns a String representation of the Item object.

     Interfaces Implemented
-    - Serializable: Serializes instances of the Item class.
     - ItemInterface: Defines the methods implemented by the Item class.

 ## ItemInterface.java